snhb2002/Cybersecurity-Project-1/README.md

 SSH into the control node and follow the steps below:
 - Copy the filebeat file to file-conifg.yml.
 - Update the filebeat.yml file to include...
-- Run the playbook, and navigateto check that the installation worked as expected.
-(Screenshot)
+- Run the playbook, and navigateto check that the installation worked as expected  (Screenshot)

 ![Kibanaserver png](https://github.com/snhb2002/Cybersecurity-Project-1/blob/4f6d312a4650c2e24eff8b8b306af988bb2c78b7/diagrams/updated%20kibana%20screen.PNG)